CtrlK

 Suggestions

-Add more specific concrete actions such as 'chunk documents, generate embeddings, configure retrieval pipelines, implement reranking' to improve specificity.
+Add more specific concrete actions like 'chunk documents, generate embeddings, perform similarity search, augment prompts with retrieved context' to improve specificity.

 DimensionReasoningScore